bitcraze/bitcraze-website/src/support/downloads.md

 [here](https://github.com/bitcraze/crazyflie-release/releases "GitHub releases for crazyflie-firmware").

 [Update](//wiki.bitcraze.io/doc:crazyflie:client:pycfclient:index?&amp;#firmware_upgrade)
-using the python client and a Crazyradio, or from a smartphone.
+using the python client and a Crazyradio, or from a mobile device.
 To [update over USB](//wiki.bitcraze.io/projects:crazyflie2:development:dfu) (only STM32 in Crazyflie 2.0) use the DFU or BIN from the latest STM32 [release](https://github.com/bitcraze/crazyflie-firmware/releases).